nrkno/core-components/packages/core-dialog/core-dialog.md

 category: Components
 ---

-> `<dialog>` is an element with which the user interacts with to perform some task or decision. `core-dialog` simply adds `dialog` functionality to a specified element (preferably a `<div>`). `core-dialog` supports nestability, keyboard navigation containment and restoring focus when dialog is closed.
+> `<dialog>` is an element with which the user interacts with to perform some task or decision. `core-dialog` simply adds `dialog` functionality to a `<dialog>` if it is not supported (or extends functionality if is supported). `core-dialog` supports nestability, keyboard navigation containment and restoring focus when dialog is closed.

 ```dialog.html
 <button data-core-dialog="#my-dialog">Open dialog</button>